driverbox/driver-claw/README.md

 ###  Specify 7-Zip Executable Location

-This tool uses 7-Zip to archive and extract files.
+driver-claw uses 7-Zip to archive and extract files.
 If the 7-Zip executable is not available in the system's PATH, you can specify its location using the `PATH_LIB_7ZIP` environment variable.

+If 7-Zip cannot be found, the tool will fall back to using `PowerShell`.
+Please note:

+- Compression level will be lower compared to 7-Zip.
+- There could be a higher chance of failure when extracting certain downloaded archives (only support `.zip`).

 ```sh
 # CMD